dhiway/cord/primitives/cord/README.md

 1. Compute the payload using the builder above.
 2. Sign the entire payload byte array with the account key (MultiSignature).
-3. Submit `ViewAuthorization { account, payload, signature }` alongside the typed view arguments.
+3. Submit `Authorization { account, payload, signature }` alongside the typed view arguments.
 4. Pallets recompute `blake2_256(account || payload || signature)` and maintain a
    bounded `(account, context)` replay window.
-Replays within the window return `ViewErrorCode::Replay`.
+Replays within the window return `AuthorizationErrorCode::Replay`.

 The SDK exposes `AuthorizationBuilder` utilities that take a Subxt signer, construct the payload, and return the ready-to-use authorization structure.